vitty84/linux-cheatsheets/README.md

     sys     0m0.008s

 The original version of the script takes 3.618 seconds to scan the text file, while the new version, using parameter expansion, takes only 0.06 seconds—a very significant improvement.

+Group Commands and Subshells
+bash allows commands to be grouped together.
+This can be done in one of two ways: either with a group command or with a subshell.
+Here are examples of the syntax of each.
+Group command:

+    { command1; command2; [command3; ...] }

+Subshell:

+    (command1; command2; [command3;...])

+The two forms differ in that a group command surrounds its commands with braces and a subshell uses parentheses.
+It is important to note that, due to the way bash implements group commands, the braces must be separated from the commands by a space and the last command must be terminated with either a semicolon or a newline prior to the closing brace.

+Performing Redirections

+So what are group commands and subshells good for?
+While they have an important difference (which we will get to in a moment), they are both used to manage redirection.
+Let’s consider a script segment that performs redirections on multiple commands:

+    ls -l > output.txt
+    echo "Listing of foo.txt" >> output.txt
+    cat foo.txt >> output.txt

+This is pretty straightforward: three commands with their output redirected to a file named output.txt.
+Using a group command, we could code this as follows:

+    { ls -l; echo "Listing of foo.txt"; cat foo.txt; } > output.txt

+Using a subshell is similar:

+    (ls -l; echo "Listing of foo.txt"; cat foo.txt) > output.txt

+Using this technique, we have saved ourselves some typing, but where a group command or subshell really shines is with pipelines.
+When constructing a pipeline of commands, it is often useful to combine the results of several commands into a single stream.
+Group commands and subshells make this easy:

+    { ls -l; echo "Listing of foo.txt"; cat foo.txt; } | lpr

+Here we have combined the output of our three commands and piped them into the input of lpr to produce a printed report.

+Process Substitution

+While they look similar and can both be used to combine streams for redirection, there is an important difference between group commands and subshells.
+Whereas a group command executes all of its commands in the current shell, a subshell (as the name suggests) executes its commands in a child copy of the current shell.
+This means that the environment is copied and given to a new instance of the shell.
+When the subshell exits, the copy of the environment is lost, so any changes made to the subshell’s environment (including variable assignment) are lost as well.
+Therefore, in most cases, unless a script requires a subshell, group commands are preferable to subshells.
+Group commands are both faster and require less memory.

+We saw an example of the subshell environment problem in Chapter 28, when we discovered that a read command in a pipeline does not work as we might intuitively expect.
+To recap, when we construct a pipeline like this:

+    echo "foo" | read
+    echo $REPLY

+the content of the REPLY variable is always empty, because the read command is executed in a subshell and its copy of REPLY is destroyed when the subshell terminates.
+Because commands in pipelines are always executed in subshells, any command that assigns variables will encounter this issue.
+Fortunately, the shell provides an exotic form of expansion called process substitution that can be used to work around this problem.

+Process substitution is expressed in two ways: for processes that produce standard output:

+    <(list)

+or for processes that intake standard input:

+    >(list)

+where list is a list of commands.
+To solve our problem with read, we can employ process substitution like this:

+    read < <(echo "foo")
+    echo $REPLY

+Process substitution allows us to treat the output of a subshell as an ordinary file for purposes of redirection.
+In fact, since it is a form of expansion, we can examine its real value:

+    [me@linuxbox ˜]$ echo <(echo "foo")
+    /dev/fd/63

+By using echo to view the result of the expansion, we see that the output of the subshell is being provided by a file named /dev/fd/63.

+Process substitution is often used with loops containing read.
+Here is an example of a read loop that processes the contents of a directory listing created by a subshell:

+    #!/bin/bash

+    # pro-sub : demo of process substitution

+    while read attr links owner group size date time filename; do cat <<- EOF
+                Filename:   $filename
+                Size:        $size
+                Owner:       $owner
+                Group:       $group
+                Modified:   $date $time
+                Links:       $links
+                 Attributes: $attr

+          EOF
+    done < <(ls -l | tail -n +2)

+The loop executes read for each line of a directory listing.
+The listing itself is produced on the final line of the script.
+This line redirects the output of the process substitution into the standard input of the loop.
+The tail command is included in the process substitution pipeline to eliminate the first line of the listing, which is not needed.
+When executed, the script produces output like this:

+    [me@linuxbox ˜]$ pro_sub | head -n 20
+    Filename:    addresses.ldif
+    Size:       14540
+    Owner:       me
+    Group:       me
+    Modified:    2012-04-02 11:12
+    Links:       1
+    Attributes: -rw-r--r--

+    Filename:   bin
+    Size:       4096
+    Owner:       me
+    Group:       me
+    Modified:    2012-07-10 07:31
+    Links:       2
+    Attributes: drwxr-xr-x

+    Filename:    bookmarks.html
+    Size:       394213
+    Owner:       me
+    Group:       me